 Boston University Metropolitan College

 If you live in Massachusetts and decide that one of the Massachusetts state colleges and universities is a more practical option for you, you might wish to visit the Massachusetts Board of Higher Education website.

 It is important to the Prison Education Program that you finish your degree, but it may not be possible for you to do so at Boston University because of the financial burden.
 Some students do manage to put together a financial aid package, but at this time, there is no financial aid program specifically geared toward former BU Prison Education students.

 Financial aid is available to students who are matriculated into a degree program at Boston University Metropolitan College.
 Visit Metropolitan College’s Financial Aid & Scholarships web page or contact the office for more information.

 A general overview of financial aid terms and types of aid is available from the National Association for College Admission Counseling (NACAC).

-In order to apply for financial aid, you must fill out a FAFSA (Free Application for Federal Student Aid); some schools require a PROFILE, as well.
-These forms help the school determine an applicant’s financial need.
+In order to apply for financial aid, you must fill out a FAFSA (Free Application for Federal Student Aid).